seanblanchfield/blog/current/_posts/2022-05-11-real-time-device-power-meters-in-home-assistant.md

 ## Requirements
 - **Home Assistant** (of course!)
 - **Power sensors**.
 I previously [posted about how I used Powercalc](/2022/02/virtual-energy-meters-with-powercalc) to create power and energy sensors that estimated the power usage of all the smart devices (and some dumb devices) in my house.
 Since then I've bought and installed a bunch of [Shelly Plus 1PM](https://shelly.cloud/shelly-plus-1pm/)s and [Shelly 1PM](https://shelly.cloud/products/shelly-1pm-smart-home-automation-relay/)s and (and some power monitoring zigbee smart plugs) to monitor the power usage of all our big dumb appliances.
-I also bought and installed a [Shelly EM](https://shop.shelly.cloud/shelly-em-50a-clamp-wifi-smart-home-automation-1#139) to monitor total electricity usage at the fuse board supply (and I got an extra clamp to measure my electric oven / stove 32A circuit).
+I also bought and installed a [Shelly EM](https://shop.shelly.cloud/shelly-em-50a-clamp-wifi-smart-home-automation-1#139) to monitor total electricity usage at main supply to the house from my consumer unit/breaker box (and I got an extra clamp to measure my electric oven / stove 32A circuit).
 My Home Assistant now has a near complete view of electricity usage in my house.
 You'll might need something similar for this to be of use to you.
 - **[Bar Card](https://github.com/custom-cards/bar-card)** to drive the basic bar chart (install from HACS)
 - **[Config Template Card](https://github.com/iantrich/config-template-card)** to use javascript templates as values in Home Assisant YAML configuration (install from HACS if you don't already use it).
 - **[Custom Card Mod](https://github.com/thomasloven/lovelace-card-mod)** to define custom CSS styles for the bar chart (install from HACS if you don't already use it)